Meeting Time: August 17, 2023 at 6:00pm PDT

 • Default_avatar

-Paul Page about 1 year ago
+Paul Page over 1 year ago

 I urge your support of the Slow & Active Street traffic conversion inside William Land Park, which was part of the citywide 2020-2021 pilot project.
 When the pilot project started and created a designated pedestrian path, it was immediately embraced by bicyclists, dog-walkers, pedestrians, joggers, parents with kids in strollers, etc.